 Several times a month we get the question, “how do I get more likes on my Facebook page?”
 Our go-to answer for a while was, “boost high-quality posts, create engaging content, and interact with your Facebook community and you’ll naturally get more likes,” followed by a somewhat lengthy, “please try not to pay attention to how many likes you have… ” explanation.
-However, the question asker continued to place importance on likes, measuring the metric month over month as a sign of success.
+Regardless of our explanation, clients continue to place importance on likes, measuring the metric month over month as a sign of success.
 It wasn’t until one client said, “but wait, if only a small percentage see what I post, WHY does Facebook still have the Like button on a page AT ALL?!”, that we began to wonder the same thing.
 Folks, here is the explanation behind the like button and why it doesn’t really matter all that much anymore.

 Once upon a time, there was a company called Facebook who decided to, in addition to letting people virtually network through individual profiles, allow businesses to create pages to promote their goods and services.

 In the very beginning of business page world (circa 2008), getting users to “like” your page was super important.
-Aside from showing the world how popular your business was in the way of likes, it also allowed you to broadcast anything you put on your business page to all those likers (fans).
+Aside from showing the world how popular a business was in the way of likes, it also allowed them to broadcast anything they put on their business page to all those likers (fans).

-But, time passed and the ‘ol Facebook began offering DIY ads to these pages, and around the same time, you learned that many (most?) of your fans weren’t seeing the things you were posting!
-Here you were putting all this time and effort into making sure you posted every day, and it was falling on deaf ears!
+But, time passed and the ‘ol Facebook began offering DIY ads to these pages, and around the same time, page owners learned that many (most?) of their fans weren’t seeing the things they were posting!
+Here they were putting all this time and effort into making sure they posted every day, and it was falling on deaf ears!

-So you did some research and found out that this was happening on purpose!
-And Facebook was estimating that 18% of your fans (at most!) were going to see your posts organically (translation: without paying for them to be seen)!
+Savvy business page owners did some research and found out that this was happening on purpose!
+By this point, Facebook was estimating that 18% of business page fans (at most!) were going to see the posts organically (translation: without paying for them to be seen)!

-Fast forward a few more years and the “reach” began to dwindle further and only 2-5% of your precious fans you worked so hard to earn were seeing your posts organically.
-As if that wasn’t bad enough, you heard through the grapevine that in the future, 0% of your fans would see your posts organically .
+Fast forward a few more years and the “organic reach” began to dwindle further.
+By this time, on average, only 2-5% of the precious fans business pages had worked so hard to earn were seeing posts organically.
+As if that wasn’t bad enough, there was news traveling through the grapevine that in the future, 0% of business page fans would see posts organically .

-You kind of understood… Facebook is a business.
+Page owners kind of understood… Facebook is a business.
 It’s in the game of making money, so of course, they want as many businesses as possible to pay to be seen.
-But WHY, you asked, WHY am I still asking people to like my page?!
-Why does it matter if people like my page anymore???!
+But WHY, they asked, WHY are we still asking people to like our pages?!
+Why does it matter if people like our pages anymore???!

-Marketers call page likes “vanity metrics”.
-It feels good to see you have a lot of fans, but in all honesty, it really doesn’t mean much beyond that.
+Marketers call page likes “ a vanity metric.”
+It feels good to see a large number of fans, but it really doesn’t mean much beyond that.
 So, why does Facebook keep this seemingly antiquated measurement even though they don’t intend to use it to our advantage?
-The answer is scientific in nature and actually is quite brilliant.
+The answer is scientific in nature and is actually quite brilliant.

-Through Likes, Facebook began building a history of everything every user was interested in.
-Their every Like was being added to their profile and was measured, eventually being compared against other users to find patterns and correlations; links between interests that could reveal detailed insights into who these users are and what they’re interested in.
+Through “likes”, Facebook began building a history of everything every user was interested in.
+Their every “like” was being added to their profile and measured, eventually being compared against other users to find patterns and correlations; links between interests that could reveal detailed insights into who these users are and what they’re interested in.

 But, we digress…

-The Like lost value again with the creation of the “unfollow” button.
-Now a user could Like a page, but they didn’t have to follow it.
-So, theoretically, if you had terrible content on your page but your followers were friends and family and didn’t want to hurt your feelings by unliking your page, they could all unfollow the page and would never see your content again.
-But your page likes would be the same, giving a false sense of achievement to those who still used that metric to measure success.
+The “like” lost value again with the creation of the “unfollow” button.
+Now a user could “like” a page, but they didn’t have to follow it.
+So, theoretically, if a page had terrible content but the followers consisted of friends and family trying to be supportive of the business, those followers could “unfollow” the page and would never see the content again.
+BUT the page “likes” would be the same, giving a false sense of achievement to those who still used that metric to measure success.

-Knowing all this, what do Page Likes actually mean anymore on a modern day Facebook?
+Knowing all this, what do Facebook page “likes” actually mean anymore on the modern day Facebook?
 Are they still a relevant measure of popularity?
 A good KPI?
 Anything?

-Yes and no. For brands, post Likes are still valuable – they define how far your reach will go and help to indicate audience response, which Facebook can then measure and take into account when assessing Page performance.
-But Page Likes, well, you may have hypothesized that they are a lot less valuable than they once were, especially considering that having lots of Page Likes doesn’t necessarily mean your message is getting through!
+Yes and no. For brands, post “likes” are still valuable – they define how far the reach of their content will go.
+They also help to indicate audience response, which Facebook can then measure and take into account when assessing a business page’s performance.

-It’s the engagement on your posts that really defines your reach and response.
-Generating engagement with the content you post is the best way to reach the most amount of people, build interest and engagement, and generate brand awareness, leading to more authentic Page Likes (not that it matters though, right….)
+It’s the engagement of content that really defines a business page’s reach and response.
+Generating engagement with the content posted is the best way to reach the most amount of people, build interest and engagement, and generate brand awareness, leading to more authentic page “likes” (not that it matters though, right….)

-While the Like was once a crucial currency of Facebook- evidence of your popularity, and importance- getting people to Like your Page might inflate your vanity stats, but it won’t necessarily mean that more people are going to see more of your content, something that you definitely want to be aiming for.
-Because ultimately, interaction = engagement = a measurable sign of interest in your brand.
+While the “like” was once a crucial currency of Facebook- evidence of your popularity, and importance- now days, getting people to “like” a page might inflate vanity stats, but it won’t necessarily mean that more people are going to see more of the page’s content, something that businesses should be aiming for.
+Because ultimately, interaction = engagement = a measurable sign of interest in a brand.

 Want to jump-start your Facebook presence?
 We’d love to help you with your content stategy.
 In fact, we’ll do it for you.
 Contact us to find out how.